rohan843/GameRecommenderEngine/README.md

 ## Steps To Run Locally

 Please follow these steps to run the 3 servers (architecture described below) locally.
 For this, python 3.9.12 was used.
 The OS used was Windows 11, but it should work on Windows 10 as well.

+> If ports `3000`, `4000`, and `5000` are free on `localhost (127.0.0.1)`, the following steps can be followed, but, if they aren't free, please first read the steps below, along with the [.env And Config Modifications](#env-and-config-modifications) section.

 The steps are:

 > Note: Edge was used for testing and developing the frontend scripts.
 The code also works in Chrome, but may lead to issues in firefox.